DefTruth/torchlm/README.md

 ) -> nn.Module:
 ```
 <details>
-<summary> How to train PIPNet using your custom dataset and meanface setting?  </summary>
+<summary> How to train PIPNet in your own dataset and custom meanface settings?  </summary>

 * setup your custom meanface and nearest-neighbor landmarks through `set_custom_meanface` method, this method will calculate the distance between landmarks in meanface and auto setup the nearest-neighbors for each landmarks.